saharansachin13/Delta-Lateral/README.md

 2. After pressing spacebar, box is insantly hit to the ground.
 3. After hitting the ground, box halts there.
 4. New boxes are generated after one box hits the ground.
+5. arcrotatecamera is implemented which rotates the view around yhe ground.